-2 Click the lighting scene you want to use as a "When" event.
+2 Click the lighting scene you want to monitor.
 A list of available lighting scene states opens (active or inactive only).

-- 3 Select the scene state ("active" or "inactive") you want the automation to watch for. - 4 Go to "Selecting a "Then"" on page 13.
+- 3 Select the scene state you want to detect. - 4 Go to "Selecting a "Then"" on page 13.

 Creating a security and access event